metafates/mangal/README.md

 download_path = '.'

 # Add images to cache
-# If set to true mangal could crash when trying to redownload something really quickly
+# If set to true mangal could crash when trying to redownload something quickly
 # Usually happens on slow machines
 cache_images = false